 Some or our Essential Services:

-- Helping support owners who have financially affected by COVID-19 layoffs and loss of jobs (within our budget and with donated items)
+- Helping support owners who have been financially affected by COVID-19 layoffs and loss of jobs (within our budget and with donated items)

 - The best outcome for any animal is to stay home, stay away from their ill owner, shelter in place.